Detailed Explanation of Component Decorator Identifiers

 color1: Laya.Color;

-// When it is a color type, defaultColor defines a default value when it is not null.
+// For color type, defaultColor defines a default value when not null

 @property({ type: String, inspector: "color", defaultColor: "rgba(217, 232, 0, 1)" })